RootSystemML/RootSystemML.github.io/format/thesaurus.md

 ######category: (root)
 Gives a sub category of the selected plant ontology ([unit][]: string)

- - (Example for lateral root): “fine”, “long”
+ - Eg (for lateral root): “fine”, “long”

 ######branch-count: (root)
 Independent count of the number of branches ([unit][]: integer)